-Along the way, you will have the opportunity to observe the immensity of the dam generated by the dam and also pass by a small waterfall that ends in the waters of the dam.
+Access is on foot, about one kilometer from the dam, through a dirt road that runs along the river on the left bank, (looking north).
+Along the way, you will have the possibility to observe the immensity of the reservoir generated by the dam, and you will also pass by a small waterfall that ends in the waters of the reservoir.

 este artigo também pode interessarTOP10 a não perder no Parque Nacional Peneda-Gerês